 How a Redis Connection Leak Crashed Our AWS ECS Cluster at 3AM

-At 3:12 AM on a Tuesday, PagerDuty fired for our primary AWS ECS cluster.
-Load balancer health checks were failing across all three production tasks.
-Within four minutes, the React SSR service was returning 502s to 100% of traffic — roughly 2,100 active users mid-session.
+3:12 AM, Tuesday.
+PagerDuty fires for our primary AWS ECS cluster.
+Load balancer health checks failing across all three production tasks.
+Within four minutes the React SSR service is returning 502s to 100% of traffic, about 2,100 active users mid-session.
 We scaled from 3 to 6 ECS tasks.
-Every new task died within 90 seconds.
-The outage ran for 47 minutes before we understood what was happening.
+Every new task died inside 90 seconds.
+The outage ran 47 minutes before we understood what was actually happening, and most of those minutes were me being confidently wrong.

 The first CloudWatch alarm showed api-ssr-prod with 0 healthy tasks.
 The ALB target group listed every target as unhealthy.
-The health endpoint — /api/health, HTTP 200 — wasn't responding in time.
+The health endpoint (/api/health, normally a boring HTTP 200) wasn't responding in time.

 Instinct said traffic spike, so we triggered a horizontal scale-out: